 My Mom’s Chinese Spring/Egg rolls are absolutely on the list of top 5 favorite foods of all time.
 It’s not something I make often, the deep frying and the time it takes makes it an indulgence.
 But when I do make spring rolls, I try to make a TON of them because they freeze perfectly and go direct from freezer to fryer.

 We’ve made many variations of egg/spring rolls, from pork, shrimp, crawfish, seafood, beef, vegetarian and even with tofu (yum!)
-I’m sharing my chicken version with you, which is my boys’ filling of choice.
+I’m sharing my Chinese spring rolls with chicken recipe version with you, which is my boys’ filling of choice.

 I’ve got lots of technique tips and step by step photos to help you master the very best spring roll that my Mom would be proud of!

-The vegetables I’ve chosen to use are cabbage and carrots.
+The vegetables I’ve chosen to use for this Chinese Spring Roll with Chicken recipe are cabbage and carrots.

 TIP: Do not use a box grater to grate the vegetables, grating releases too much liquid/water.
 Use either a food processor with thin slicing attachment, a mandoline like I’ve used here (I LOVE this one by Oxo for $15) or shred by knife.